cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 The **Apply** button will re-apply the active filter.
 On the opposite side of the progress bar is the cancel button, which will let you interrupt a long-running filter.

+You also have the option to use the filter to show only the selected nodes by checking the **show** button.
+The **select** button is checked by default and simply selects nodes that pass the filter.

 Cytoscape comes packaged with the following narrowing filters: